the ancient powerof mantras

 Sacred figures

-Browse by deity
+Mantras by deity

 From Shiva to Tara — mantras carried by the great ones who came before.